Today's links

 The answer to doctors not having time to reflect and organize good notes is to give them more time – not more AI.
 As another doctor told Kuttner: "Ambient listening is a solution to a self-created problem of requiring too much data entry by clinicians."

 EHRs are one of those especially hellish public-private partnerships.
 Health care doctrine from Reagan to Obama insisted that the system just needed to be exposed to market forces and incentives.
-EHRs are designed to allow hospitals to win as many of these incentives as possible.
+EHRs are designed to allow hospitals to claim as many of these incentives as possible.
 Epic's clinical care modules do this by bombarding doctors with low-quality diagnostic suggestions with "little to do with a patientâs actual condition and risks," leading to "alert fatigue," so doctors miss the important alerts in the storm of nonsense elbow-jostling:

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5058605/

 Clinicians who actually want to improve the quality of care in their facilities end up recording data manually and keying it into spreadsheets, because they can't get Epic to give them the data they need.
-Meanwhile, an army of high-priced consultants stand ready to give clinicians advise on getting Epic to do what they need, but can't seem to deliver.
+Meanwhile, an army of high-priced consultants stand ready to give clinicians advice on getting Epic to do what they need, but can't seem to deliver.

 Ironically, one of the benefits that Epic touts is its interoperability: hospitals that buy Epic systems can interconnect those with other Epic systems, and there's a large ecosystem of aftermarket add-ons that work with Epic.
 But Epic is a product, not a protocol, so its much-touted interop exists entirely on its terms, and at its sufferance.
 If Epic chooses, a doctor using its products can send files to a doctor using a rival product.
 But Epic can also veto that activity – and its veto extends to deciding whether a hospital can export their patient records to a competing service and get off Epic altogether.